 Another case study showed how an Ayurvedic regimen including medication and procedures like nasya, shirostalam, abhyanga, and basti improved the symptoms of chorea in a 47-year-old woman with Huntington’s.12 Nasya is the instillation of medicated oils through the nasal passage.
 For shirostalam, a medicinal paste is applied on the head and kept tied with a leaf for 8 hours.
 Abhyanga is massage with aromatic herbal oils to induce healing at a cellular level.
 Basti or enema therapy is one of the panchakarma or five-pronged detoxification therapies.

-A study by Paul Tomlinson also confirmed improvements in chorea through the use of the homeopathic medicine Belladonna.13 Thus, a multidisciplinary approach involving various specialties and branches of medicine can be most beneficial for patients.14
+One study also confirmed improvements in chorea through the use of the homeopathic medicine Belladonna.13 Thus, a multidisciplinary approach involving various specialties and branches of medicine can be most beneficial for patients.14

 References [ + ]

 |1.||↑||Schroll, Henning, and Fred H. Hamker.
 “Basal Ganglia dysfunctions in movement disorders: What can be learned from computational simulations.”
 Movement Disorders 31, no. 11 (2016): 1591-1601.|

 |2.||↑||Sutovsky, Stanislav, Tomas Smolek, Irina Alafuzoff, Andrej Blaho, Vojtech Parrak, Peter Turcani, Michal Palkovic, Robert Petrovic, Michal Novak, and Norbert Zilka.
 “Atypical Huntington’s disease with the clinical presentation of behavioural variant of frontotemporal dementia.”
 Journal of Neural Transmission: 1-11.|